BUDDY26/SportsChat/README.md

 4. Modify the template code to implement your specific feature

 ---
+## Deployment

+To prepare the application for deployment:

+1. Install fs-extra: `npm install fs-extra`
+2. Run the deployment script: `node deploy.js`

+This will:
+- Build the frontend React application
+- Copy the build files to the backend/build directory
+- Install backend dependencies

+After running this script, the backend folder will be ready for deployment to Azure.

 ## **Setting Up & Running the Project**
 ### **Backend (Server)**